wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 7. Implementation Action Pln

+<a name="IDPRR"></a>

-SP 800-139 Functions to implement the appropriate safeguards to ensure delivery of critical infrastructure services
+<strong>SP 800-139 Functions</strong> to implement the appropriate safeguards to ensure delivery of critical infrastructure services

+<a target="_blank" href="https://www.nist.gov/cyberframework/online-learning/five-functions">IDENTIFY, PROTECT, DETECT, RESPOND, RECOVER</a>

    * Identify (ID): Develop the organizational understanding to manage cybersecurity risk to systems, assets, data, and capabilities.
    * Protect (PR): Develop and implement the appropriate safeguards to ensure the delivery of critical infrastructure services.

    * Detect (DE): Develop and implement the appropriate activities to identify the occurrence of a cybersecurity event.

    * Respond (RS): Develop and implement the appropriate activities to take action regarding a detected cybersecurity event.
    * Recover (RC): Develop and implement the appropriate activities to maintain plans for resilience and to restore any capabilities or services that were impaired due to a cybersecurity event.
    <br /><br />